-- A completed "Request for External Appeal" form. - An authorization form allowing the carrier and the covered person's healthcare professional to release medical information to the independent review organization. - Evidence of being enrolled in the Medical Benefit Plan (i.e., photocopy of the I.D. card issued by the carrier). - Copies of all correspondence from the carrier. - A copy of the final determination letter indicating that all internal appeal mechanisms have been exhausted.

-- A copy of the Plan Document or explanation of benefits. - The filing fee of \$25.
+- A completed "Request for External Appeal" form. - An authorization form allowing Anthem and/or Quantum Health and the covered person's healthcare professional to release medical information to the independent review organization. - Evidence of being enrolled in the Medical Benefit Plan (i.e., photocopy of the I.D. card issued by Anthem BCBS). - Copies of all correspondence from Anthem and/or Quantum Health. - A copy of the final determination letter indicating that the internal appeal mechanism has been exhausted. - A copy of the Plan Document or explanation of benefits.